TomSygiel/lejt_project/GUIDELINES.md

 Use BOOTSTRAP
 Use SASS, make new file for each viewpage, have one file with common css for all pages where we use variables Mobile-first
+We will use classes for EVERYTHING, to avoid conflict between different stylesheets

 PHP & HTML
 Use snake_case for classnames